rahuls98/OpenGl-Portal/README.md

 ## Room 1
 - Room 1 involves user teleportation.
 - The goal is to collect the teapot placed across a chasm.
-Trying to cross the chasm will lead to the rapid descent of the user from the room.
+Trying to cross the chasm will lead to the user falling from the room to his/her death.
 - The only way to safely collect the teapot is to use the portal to cross the chasm.

 ![alt text](screenshots/1a.png "Room1:User Teleportation(1)")